 keyword research for anchor text seo

-That’s why it’s important do do your own in-depth keyword research, focusing on the LSI and entity keywords, before making assumptions.
+That’s why it’s important do your own in-depth keyword research, focusing on the LSI and entity keywords, before making assumptions.

 5. Search Result Has Publish Date